gerberlab/MDSINE2/README.md

 > mdsine2 render-phylogeny --study dataset.pkl --tree my_tree.nhx --output-basepath phylo/ (...)
 ```

-### 6.6 visualize the learned network of interactions
+### 6.6 Visualize the learned network of interactions

 In addition to the visualizations from 3.3 which draws a heatmap of interactions, gLV interactions can be drawn
 as a network of nodes (modules of taxa) and edges (signed interactions).